 The Pennsylvania Dram Shop Act makes it illegal for a “dram shop,” meaning a bar, restaurant, or other business licensed by the Pennsylvania Liquor Control Board (PLCB) to serve alcohol, to anyone who is “visibly intoxicated.”
 If you or a loved one have been seriously injured or killed because a drunk driver was over-served alcohol, you may be able to recover money damages not only from the drunk driver, but also from the bar, restaurant, or social club where the drunk driver was over-served.
 We are familiar with Pennsylvania’s “RAMP” program (Responsible Alcohol Management Program).
 In 2016, Pennsylvania’s Liquor Code was amended to require that anyone hired on or after Aug.
 8, 2016, who serves or sells alcoholic beverages and/or checks IDs – including bartenders, waiters, beer distributor sales persons, bouncers, doorpersons, etc. – to complete RAMP server/seller training within six months of being hired by a licensee, unless the person successfully completed RAMP server/seller training prior to being hired.

-We handle these types of cases on a contingent fee basis.
+We handle personal injury and wrongful death cases on a contingent fee basis.
 We also advance the costs for the lawsuit, including the fees of experts and consultants.
 This means a client will not owe us a fee unless and until there is a settlement or judgment in the client’s favor.
-When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.) which the client had previously agreed in writing were also its responsibility.
+When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.).

-We know that work wins cases and details matter when it comes to investigating and winning a case.
-We are known for thorough research into the facts and the law of the cases we take on.
+We know that hard work wins cases and details matter when it comes to investigating and preparing a personal injury or wrongful death case for trial.
+We are known for our thorough research into the facts and the law of the cases we take on, and the compassion we have for our clients and their families.

-Having been deeply involved in significant personal injury litigation for collectively more than 40 years, we understand the medical issues surrounding the serious injuries that can occur in these types of accidents, particularly orthopedic and neurologic issues.
-We also know how devastating, both economically and emotionally, it can be to lose one’s ability to earn a living.
+Having been deeply involved in serious personal injury and wrongful death litigation for collectively more than 45 years, we understand the medical issues surrounding the serious injuries that can occur in accidents, falls, crashes, and explosions, particularly orthopedic and neurological injuries.
+We also know how devastating, both economically and emotionally, it can be to lose one’s ability to earn a living, or for a family to lose a loved one.

-This blog, produced by G&O partner and co-founder, Rich Ogrodowski, focuses on the law in Pennsylvania and West Virginia (and other practical issues that arise) when a family member or friend is unfortunately lost due to an accidental death.
+This blog, produced by G&O partner and co-founder, Rich Ogrodowski, focuses on the law in Pennsylvania and West Virginia when a family member or friend is unfortunately lost due to an accidental or wrongful death.
 The accidents sometimes arise from: a defective product, a car accident, a motorcycle accident, a workplace accident, or a dangerous condition on someone’s land.

 The goal is to provide an informative accidental / wrongful death blog that has a personal touch while covering cases, statutes, and rules of civil procedure.
 The blog also covers publicly available news that might be of interest to readers.